GT-LIT-Lab/dbword/README.md

 Each database is type `dict`.
 This makes indexing (what the program is doing under the hood) very easy and generally not explosive.
 Based on internal tests, extracting data from 15 words takes approximately **0.02 seconds**.
 Extracting data from 100 words takes approximately **0.05 seconds**.
 Extracting data from 10,000 words takes approximately **0.09 seconds**.

 ## Install failures
 There shouldn't be any issues with the program downloading and accessing the databases.
-If there is an problem, an error will display at import with the necessary steps to be taken.
+If there is a problem, an error will display at import with the necessary steps to be taken.
 Fortuntately, you can install these databases directly from the GitHub repo **[recommended]**:

 ```python
 from dbword.utils import download